rshudda/Computational-Physics-Portfolio/README.md

 ## 🎯 Purpose

-These notebooks are designed as learning tools.
-They demonstrate that I can:
+These notebooks demonstrate that I can:

 - translate physical ideas into algorithms
-- write clear, readable Python code
+- write clear and readable Python code
 - visualize results and connect them to physical intuition

 This portfolio supports my applications for a PhD in: